observablehq/plot/README.md

 Plot.map({y: Plot.window(24)}, {x: "Date", y: "Close", stroke: "Symbol"})
 ```

 Returns a window map method for the given window size *k*, suitable for use with Plot.map.
-For additional options to the window transform, replace the number *k* with an object with properties *k*, *anchor*, or *reduce*.
+For additional options to the window transform, replace the number *k* with an object with properties *k*, *anchor*, *reduce*, or *strict*.

 #### Plot.windowX(*k*, *options*)